anwanguow/graph_phase_transition/Algorithm.md

 Additional Notes:
 -----------------

-In the code implementation, we used the trick of extending $A$ and $X$ to square matrices and expressing the objective function as taking the strict trace of a square matrix.
+In the code implementation, we used the trick of extending $A$ and $X$ to square matrices $\mathfrak{A}$ and $\mathfrak{X}$ in $\mathbb{R}^{(N+1) \times (N+1)}$, respectively, and expressing the objective function as taking the strict trace of a square matrix.
 We stress that it is purely a technical convenience for programming and computation, and is not central to the theoretical foundation ([Alon](https://web.math.princeton.edu/~naor/homepage%20files/cutnorm.pdf) and [Wen](https://link.springer.com/article/10.1007/s10107-012-0584-1)).
 Except for this repo, this detail is also reflected in the original code, which was archived on [Zenodo](https://zenodo.org/records/14843066) at the time of publication and used for all computations reported in our [PRB paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.054116).

 Furthermore, we present the Frobenius inner product $\langle A^T, X \rangle_F$ as the trace taking form of $\mathrm{Tr}(AX)$ in our [PRB paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.054116), and it is standard terminology of the optimization field.
 Another observation is that the task of Eq.(3) in our [PRB paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.054116) is to perform a trial update along the original gradient $A$ prior to the formation of $W_0=GX^{\mathsf T}-XG^{\mathsf T}$ expressly.
 Here $A$ can also be replaced by $W_0$ without performing anything to the subsequent iterations or the eventual output of $|A|_{\infty \to 1}$.
 Moreover, both $(I+\frac{\tau}{2}W)^{-1}(I-\frac{\tau}{2}W)$ and $(I-\frac{\tau}{2}W)^{-1}(I+\frac{\tau}{2}W)$ are correct expressions for the Cayley transform in Eq.(3) and Eq.(6), and the only difference between them is the sign of $\tau$.
 As long as $W^{\mathsf T}=-W$ holds, each update will stay on the Stiefel manifold, thereby ensuring both the correctness and convergence of the iteration.